defl/videoprocessor/README.md

 VideoPlayer does not support storage of the data, it can merely push it to madVR.
 VideoPlayer cannot strip HDCP, you are responsible for providing a HDCP free stream, either because there is no HDCP on the material or because you have removed it by using a device which can do so.

-My take is that if anything VideoPlayer will reduce piracy as people are now not required anymore to "rip" Blue-rays so they can be file-played through rendered like madVR.
-(Ripping is a similar legal gray zone.)
+My take is that if anything VideoPlayer will reduce piracy as people are now not required anymore to "rip" Blue-rays so they can be file-played through a renderer like madVR.
+(Ripping is a similar, if not darker, legal gray zone.)
 With VideoPlayer all can stay on the original disk/streamer and hence less chance that it gets distributed.